mortizm1988/lecture_financial_statements_analysis/topic_3_investing.md

 - Fair value: 28 million euros
 - Selling costs: 1.5 million euros
 - PV of expected future cash flows (disc.): 33 million euros
-- Total value of expected future cash flows (undisc.)
+- Total value of expected future cash flows (no disc.)
 35.5 million euros

 What is the amount of the impairment loss?